xXleowXx/gitlab-charts/doc/advanced/external-object-storage/aws-iam-roles.md

 #### Workaround to perform backups before Gitlab 14.4

-If you are on a version earlier than 14.4, the following can be run in your task-runner pod to sideload the latest version of `s3cmd`. `backup-utility` can then be run as per usual.
+If you are on a version earlier than 14.4, run the following command in your task-runner pod to sideload the latest version of `s3cmd`.
+You can then run `backup-utility` as per usual.

 ```bash
 pip install --upgrade s3cmd && export PATH="$(python3 -m site --user-base)/bin:${PATH}"